braathen/qlik-auth-google/README.md

 Troubleshooting
 ---------------

+**Missing client certificate or key**
-* If the module is unable to find a client certificate, please make sure the Qlik Sense Service Dispatcher service is running with the administrator account which was used to install Qlik Sense and that there is a QlikClient certificate in MMC->Certificates (Current User)->Personal->Certificates for this user.
+If the module is unable to find a client certificate, please make sure the Qlik Sense Service Dispatcher service is running with the administrator account which was used to install Qlik Sense and that there is a QlikClient certificate in MMC->Certificates (Current User)->Personal->Certificates for this user.

 Summary & Future
 ----------------